ecadlabs/signatory/docs/authorized_keys.md

 ## Authentication

 Authentication is the process of verifying the identity of a user or system.
-In the context of cryptographic keys, authentication ensures that the keys are legitimate and belong to the authorized parties.
+Client applications can provide signed requests to a service proving their identity through possession of the private key.

 The authorized key authentication feature in Signatory allows the server to verify that the response from the policy service is authentic.
 This is done by checking the signature of the payload against the authorized public keys in the authorized_keys list.

 ## When to Use the Feature

 The authorized key authentication feature should be used when there is a need to protect the system from unauthorized access or tampering.
-For example, if keys are provided by a third party or created on a different system, the feature can ensure that only legitimate keys are imported into the system.

 ## Importance of Naming Keys